-Describe the strategy to address the problem or needs identified in the Description of the Issue/Statement of the Problem.
-List the activities and describe how they relate to the goals, objectives, deliverables, and timeline outlined in the web-based form (completed separately from the proposal narrative attachment).
-Activities are the specific actions that will be completed to fulfill the program's objectives and reach the program's goal(s).
-Provide a detailed description of the method(s) to be used to carry out each activity (e.g., training, community events, direct services to target population).
+Describe the strategy that will be used to address the problem/needs identified in the Description of the Issue and achieve the project's goals and objectives.
+List the proposed project activities and deliverables and describe how they relate to the stated objectives.
+Activities are the specific actions to be undertaken to fulfill the program's objectives and reach the program's goal(s).
+Provide a detailed description of the method(s) to be used to carry out each activity.
+Include details regarding any leveraged resources (cash or in-kind) anticipated from local sources to support the project, if any.
+Discuss plans for achieving sustainability of the initiative beyond the grant period.